reefland/motd/README.md

 190 Airflow_Temperature_Cel 0x0032   077   060   000    Old_age   Always       -       23

 ```

-_NOTE: Attribute 194 is common for Hard Drives, however many SSDs use attribute "190" for a temperature sensor, this can be added to the HDDTemp database_
+NOTE: Attribute 194 is common for Hard Drives, however many SSDs use attribute "190" for a temperature sensor, this can be added to the HDDTemp database.

 ```bash
 $ sudo sh -c 'echo \"Samsung SSD \(840\|860\)\" 190 C \"Temp for Samsung SSDs\" >> /etc/hddtemp.db'